-Orders for Shares of all Classes of the Sub-Funds that are received and accepted by or on behalf of the Administrator or the Company at the address specified in the Application Form prior to 2:00 pm (Irish time) on the relevant Dealing Day (the "Dealing Deadline") will be processed at the Net Asset Value determined in respect of that Dealing Day.
-The first Dealing Day for any Share Classes that are seeded by way of a merger approved by the Central Bank shall be the second Business Day following the effective date of that merger.
+Orders for Shares of all Classes of the Sub-Fund that are received and accepted by or on behalf of the Administrator or the Company at the address specified in the Application Form prior to 1.00 pm (Irish time) on the relevant Dealing Day (the "Dealing Deadline") will be processed at the Net Asset Value per Share determined in respect of that Dealing Day.

 Save where expressly provided herein or in the Prospectus, an Application Form forwarded by mail, fax or electronic communication, must be received by the Company, c/o the Administrator, at the address specified in the Application Form not later than the Dealing Deadline.
 Applications once received shall be irrevocable provided however that the Company reserves the right to reject in whole or in part any application for Shares.
-Orders to subscribe for Shares received and accepted by or on behalf of the Administrator or the Company after the Dealing Deadline for the Sub-Funds will be processed at the offering price determined in respect of the next Dealing Day.
+Orders to subscribe for Shares received and accepted by or on behalf of the Administrator or the Company after the Dealing Deadline for the Sub-Fund will be processed at the offering price determined in respect of the next Dealing Day.
 It is the responsibility of the Distributor and financial intermediaries as appointed in accordance with the requirements of the Central Bank to ensure that orders placed through them are transmitted onwards to the Administrator on a timely basis.

-Payment should be made in the Class Currency by electronic transfer to the account specified in the Application Form so as to arrive no later than three Business Days following the relevant Dealing Day or such later time as the Directors may determine from time to time.
+Payment should be made in the Class Currency by electronic transfer to the account specified in the Application Form.
 No interest shall be payable on funds received by the Company in advance of the deadline set out herein for receipt of subscription monies.

-Where the Company or the Administrator has received a duly completed Application Form by the Closing Date or Dealing Deadline but the Company, or the Depositary for the account of the Company, has not received the cleared subscription monies by the Closing Date or Dealing Deadline, the Directors may, in their sole discretion, accept the subscription, and provisionally allot Shares, subject to the receipt of the cleared subscription monies within three clear Business Days of the Closing Date or Dealing Deadline, or at such later time as the Directors may from time to time determine.
-In the event that subscription monies are not received by the Company, or the Depositary for the account of the Company, before the relevant Closing Date or Dealing Deadline, but pursuant to the above discretion, the subscription is accepted, the Company may temporarily borrow an amount equal to the subscription monies and invest such monies in accordance with the investment objectives and policies of the Sub-Funds.
-Once the subscription monies are received the Sub-Funds will use such subscription monies to repay the relevant borrowings and, where the subscription monies are not received within three clear Business Days of the Closing Date or Dealing Deadline, the Sub-Funds reserves the right to charge that investor interest on such outstanding subscription monies at normal commercial rates.
-In addition the investor shall indemnify the Company for any losses, costs or expenses suffered directly or indirectly by the Company or the Sub-Funds as a result of the investor's failure to pay for Shares applied for by the due date set forth in the Prospectus and this Supplement.
+Where the Company or the Administrator has received a duly completed Application Form by the Dealing Deadline but the Company, or the Depositary for the account of the Company, has not received the cleared subscription monies by the Dealing Deadline, the Directors may, in their sole discretion, accept the subscription, and provisionally allot Shares, subject to the receipt of the cleared subscription monies within three days of the Dealing Deadline, or at such later time as the Directors may from time to time determine.
+In the event that subscription monies are not received by the Company, or the Depositary for the account of the Company, before the Dealing Deadline, but pursuant to the above discretion, the subscription is accepted, the Company may temporarily borrow an amount equal to the subscription monies and invest such monies in accordance with the investment objectives and policies of the Sub-Fund.
+Once the subscription monies are received the Sub-Fund will use such subscription monies to repay the relevant borrowings and, where the subscription monies are not received within three days of the Dealing Deadline, the Sub-Fund reserves the right to charge that investor interest on such outstanding subscription monies at normal commercial rates.
+In addition the investor shall indemnify the Company for any losses, costs or expenses suffered directly or indirectly by the Company or the Sub-Fund as a result of the investor's failure to pay for Shares applied for by the due date set forth in the Prospectus and this Supplement.
 The Company reserves the right to cancel the provisional allotment of the relevant Shares in those circumstances.
-In computing any losses covered under this paragraph, account shall be taken, where appropriate, of any movement in the price of the Shares concerned between the transaction date and cancellation of the transaction or redemption of the Shares, and of the costs incurred by the Company or the Sub-Funds in taking proceedings against the applicant.
+In computing any losses covered under this paragraph, account shall be taken, where appropriate, of any movement in the price of the Shares concerned between the transaction date and cancellation of the transaction or redemption of the Shares, and of the costs incurred by the Company or the Sub-Fund in taking proceedings against the applicant.